MiSawa/time-fmt/README.md

   - Available-ish but the way handling the parsed value is delegated to the user: `%z`, `%Z`.
   - Those parsed (as if you were in C/POSIX locale) but ignored: `%a`, `%A`, `%U`, `%w`.
 - A function that converts `strftime`-like conversion specification to `Vec<FormatItem>` of the time crate.
+- A function that converts `strptime`-like conversion description to `Vec<FormatItem>` of the time crate.

 ## *Non*-features ...yet.
 Contributions are welcomed!